morganmliang/AI_Chatbot/README.md

       h.
 User enters confirmation

-      <strong> User can cancel the booking any time during this booking process </strong>
+      User can cancel the booking any time during this booking process.

-      <strong>  User can still ask about cinema and movie information when in the process of booking a ticket </strong>
+      User can still ask about cinema and movie information when in the process of booking a ticket.